Mole Catching in Leeds

 Mole Traps are the safest and most effective way to control moles.
 The design is quite simple, modern traps have the same basic design as traps that was in use a hundred years ago.

-The traps I use are the ones many other professional mole catchers, use all our traps are all hand tuned for increased efficiency.
+The traps I use are the ones many other professional mole catchers, use all my traps are all hand tuned for increased efficiency.

 Moles have the ability shift soil an almost unbelievable amount of soil.
 The hills the moles produce are simply the soil removed from the ground while creating their network of feeding tunnels.

 Moles are territorial animals, with usually just one mole occupying a small area.
 However in a larger area there may me several moles all working their own small individual areas within the larger multi mole area.
 When one area becomes vacant another mole may take advantage and move in to the previously occupied area.

 Moles mate each spring and litters can number six of seven as soon as the young are old enough to move on they will look for their own area to work.

 David Etherington - your local pest control expert.